Mets' Mark Vientos: Homers again in loss

 • 1 min read

-Vientos went 1-for-4 with a two-run home run in Sunday's 4-3 loss to Atlanta.
+Vientos went 1-for-5 with a three-run home run in Saturday's 11-8 loss to the Marlins.

-Vientos followed up Saturday's two-homer game with a two-run blast in the second inning to give the Mets a 2-0 lead.
-The 25-year-old is in the midst of a seven-game hitting streak that's produced five home runs, two doubles and 11 RBI.
-For the year, he's slashing .238/.284/.412 with 12 long balls, 43 RBI and 31 runs scored across 349 plate appearances.
+Vientos jump-started the Mets' offense with a three-run homer in the third inning.
+After seeing his 10-game hitting streak end Thursday, he's bounced back by homering on consecutive days for the third time in August.
+The 25-year-old began the month with seven long balls but is now up to 15 on the year while carrying a .246/.293/.439 slash, 53 RBI and 37 runs scored across 375 plate appearances.